Work Alone Monitoring FAQS

 - By sending a text message

 This means that you don’t need any special hardware or a data plan on your phone to use Ok Alone.

 What if I go out of cell phone coverage?

 If the app senses you don’t have service, it will tell you to check-in using a text message or to call a number using a landline phone.
 For those not using the app, they have the option of either text message or calling a landline to check-in.
 Ok Alone offers Live Operator monitoring for satellite devices such as SPOT Devices.
-Ask us for more details if your interested.
+Ask us for more details if you’re interested.

 Can I vary the frequency of check-ins for each worker?

 Yes, you have a great deal of choice, anywhere from 5 minutes to 10 hours.